 In the early days, none of the pueblo artists ever signed their work as no one ever expected to become famous or have their name add value to their creations.
 Maria is attributed with the first signature on a pot, "Marie" in 1923.
 As much as her husband contributed greatly to the process, the making of pottery was not a man's thing in the pueblo so she left his name off until 1925 when the signature changed to "Marie + Julian".
 The signature changed again after Julian died in 1943.
 Maria's son Adam took over Julian's chores of gathering the clay and painting the decorations while his wife Santana helped Maria coil, polish and fire the pots.
 Santana painted a lot of pottery, too, during this time.
 The signature became "Marie + Santana" until 1954.
 In 1950 Maria invited her son Popovi Da into the circle as he was a successful watercolor painter and she felt he might take over what had been his father's job in her business.
 Adam taught him how to collect and prepare the clay, Santana taught him the painting techniques she'd learned from Julian.
 Around 1956 she changed "Marie" to "Maria" and began working with Popovi Da while Adam and Santana became established potters under their own names.
 In 1959 the signature on Maria's pots became "Maria + Poveka" or "Maria/Popovi".

 Maria traveled the world demonstrating her processes and selling her pottery.
 She met every man who was President during her adult years and taught many, many people how to make Pueblo pottery the traditional way.
 At this point in time, she is the Matriarch of a five-generation Martinez dynasty in the pottery world.
-And she always attributed a lot of what she knew to Sarafina Tafoya of Santa Clara Pueblo, Matriarch of the seven-generation Tafoya dynasty.
+And she always attributed a lot of what she knew to Sarafina Tafoya of Santa Clara Pueblo, Matriarch of the eight-generation Tafoya dynasty.